Many small hotels struggle with chaos.

 When we were starting, we catered to all kinds of properties.
 Including large hotel chains and membership resorts.
 This inevitably pulled us into multiple directions and we ended up building features that were only useful to a few.

-Narrowing the focus to small hotels allowed us to deliver better services.
+Narrowing the focus to small and medium hotels allowed us to deliver better services.
 And so it will not be the case that a few large properties would be given priority for features and customer support.

 We also had the chance to build and manage small hotels ourselves.